moe-mizrak/validator-guard/README.md

 ```

 ## 🎨 Usage
-There are two ways to use Validator Guard, either by using the **valguard helper** or by using **service container bindings**.
+There are two ways to use Validator Guard, either by using the **valguard helper** or **service container bindings**.

 > [!IMPORTANT]
-> Service container bindings method is not recommended for classes that cannot be resolved by the container, such as facades or helpers,
+> `Service container bindings` is not recommended for classes that cannot be resolved by the container, such as facades or helpers,
 > or for classes requiring parameters like runtime-specific data.
 > It is also unsuitable for objects that are short-lived, require complex setup, and so on.